-At CSS, we utilize developmentally-approriate technology to deepen student engagement and create a deeper connection with content.
-A dedicated staff member works to train and excite faculty to advance lessons through 21st century learning tools.
-Additionally, students work with programming kits, Lego Mindstorm Robotics, Modular Robotics Cubelets, and a Multimedia Room with a green screen, video recording and editing studio.
-The school also utlizes an iPad lab, a Dell computer laptop lab, and a wide-variety of programs for students to explore new ways to showcase their work.
+At CSS, we utilize developmentally-appropriate technology to deepen student engagement and create a deeper connection with the content.
+A dedicated staff member works to train and excite faculty to advance lessons through 21st-century learning tools.
+Additionally, you will find students working on computational thinking and logic.
+They progress in their Computer Science skills with programming kits, Lego Mindstorm Robotics, Modular Robotics Cubelets, and multimedia with video recording and editing.
+The school also utilizes an iPad lab, a Dell computer lab, Chromebooks, and a wide-variety of programs for students to explore new ways of showcasing their work.

-In teaching 21st century learners and digital natives, CSS assesses how a traditional library represents a progressive hub of dynamic learning and not only a repository of books.
-The Media Integration Specialist works closely with the Tech Team and faculty to be on the forefront of this educational trend.
+In teaching 21st-century learners and digital natives, the school is also assessing how a traditional library represents a progressive hub of dynamic learning and not only a repository of books.
+The Tech Team and faculty work collectively to be at the forefront of this educational trend.